MrCarrot102/Programowanie-urz-dze-mobilnych/README.md

 Motyle posiadły starożytną umiejętność panowania nad żywiołem ognia – kto wie, może w przyszłości nauczą się również władania lodem?

 English:
 Maslolot is an early version of our mobile game that brings players into a quirky and action-packed world of insects.
-The current version offers basic gameplay, and here’s what we’re planning for future updates:
+The current version offers basic gameplay, and here’s what i'm planning for future updates:

 Adding multiple playable characters to diversify the gameplay.
 Introducing dynamic difficulty adjustments based on in-game time.